Census Dots

 Native American/Other

-Of the 497 places in Montana, West Yellowstone is the 78th most populous.
+West Yellowstone is ranked the 75th most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Yellowstone was ranked the 78th most populous place in the 2020 Census.

 West Yellowstone's White Population